 You’ve caught your reader on the hook of your deeply felt detail.
 But first you must experience that detail even more deeply yourself.
 Where do you find such resonance – moments, sights, objects, whatever they may be?
 You find them among your own deeply felt attachments.

 For example, I feel such attachment to my red Jeep Wrangler.
 When I think about that vehicle my heart flies to a fond place, soft and warm and sentimental.
 Or it can fly more frantically to a place of terror.
 The difference depends on the circumstances of the scene.

 Fond and tender if that scene is of my grandchildren filling the backseat with cookie crumbs and squabbling between bites.
 Frantic and fearful if that scene involves a wrong turn of the steering wheel that could send us hurtling to disaster.

 I drive my red Wrangler onto the page and make my story fly straight into my reader’s psyche and most especially into her heart.
 I do that by revving my writer engine to the max on every drop of drama fuel this detail holds for me personally.
 I give it storytelling wings.

 I possess a lifetime’s worth of emotionally potent details – moments, sights, objects, whatever they may be.
 You do also.
 Think back.
 Feel deeply.
 Engage your heart and your nerve endings in the search.
 Make a list.
 Then use those details in your writing and watch your stories soar.
 Alice Orr – http://www.aliceorrbooks.com/

-A Villain for Vanessa – Riverton Road Romantic Suspense Book 4.
-Official launch June 17 – will be available here.
-A Wrong Way Home – Riverton Road Romantic Suspense Book 1 is a FREE eBook at the same site and most other online book retailers.
+A Villain for Vanessa – Riverton Romantic Suspense Book 4 and my other books are available from Amazon HERE.
+A Wrong Way Home – Riverton Road Romantic Suspense Book 1 is a FREE EBOOK there also.